AI-Planning/l2p/README.md

 These environments can then be exited with `conda deactivate` and `deactivate` respectively.
 The instructions below assume that a suitable environemnt is active.

 **API keys**
 L2P requires access to an LLM.
-L2P provides support for OpenAI's GPT-series models.
+L2P provides support for OpenAI's models and other providers compatible with OpenAI SDK.
 To configure these, provide the necessary API-key in an environment variable.

 **OpenAI**
 ```